In the first part of the tutorial, we saw a working example of a simple JointJS application:

 In this section, we will learn how to install JointJS and include it on our page.

-For your JointJS application to run, the JointJS library and its dependencies have to be included in the source HTML of your page.
-Our initial example used a CDN to link to the required source files for JointJS, jQuery, Lodash and Backbone:
+For your JointJS application to run, the JointJS library has to be included in the source HTML of your page.
+Our initial example used a CDN to link to the required source files for JointJS:

 <!DOCTYPE html>